Search

 Alternatives in Florida to FLL

-Considering how busy FLL can get – especially during winter, the height of cruise season – it can be a good idea to consider alternate airports.
-Approximately 30 miles south, Miami International Airport (MIA) is a major international hub with a ton of domestic and international destinations.
-It’s a hub for American Airlines and can offer more options for long-haul flights, especially those to Latin American destinations.
-However, it can be even more congested than FLL.
+Considering how busy FLL can get (especially during winter, the height of cruise season), it can be a good idea to consider alternative airports.
+Approximately 48 km south, Miami International Airport (MIA) is a major international hub with loads of domestic and international destinations.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.